-1. Goalies/Defenders should never clear the puck across the front or face of their goal.
-This could lead to a potential scoring opportunity for the offense.
-2. When marking/guarding an offensive player, one should position themselves between the player and the goal they are defending, they should stay on GOAL SIDE.
-3. Try to force an offensive player to the sideline when possible, it’s like having another defensive player.
-4. Try to force an offensive player to their weak side (non-dominant hand/foot).
+1. Goalies never clear the puck across the front or face of theirgoal.
+2. When guarding an offensive player they should stay on GOAL SIDE, one should position themselves between the player and the goal they are defending.
+3. Try to force an offensive player to their weak side (non-dominant foot).

 1. Centering the Puck – passing to a teammate who is in front of your opponent’s goal.
 2. Checking - when a player runs into an opponent on purpose.

 3. Crease – the area in front of the goal that only the goalie is allowed to enter.
 4. Dribble – using both sides of the blade to move the puck (stick handling).